-Nominations are now open until 8 June 2018 for the Children's Environment and Health Local Government Policy Award.
+Nominations are now closed for the Children's Environment and Health Local Government Policy Award.

 The annual Awards were established in 2013 and are coordinated by the Public Health Advocacy Institute of WA, Healthway and the WA Local Government Association (WALGA).
 The awards aim to promote and celebrate local governments that demonstrate outstanding commitment to building and maintaining environments that support the health of children.